-At Kindred Psychology, we are deeply committed to helping people move from a state of loneliness and isolation to a place of safety and connection.
+We provide couples therapy and relationship counseling to help people move from a state of loneliness and isolation to a place of safety and connection.

-Many people think we should intuitively know how to navigate relationships.
-And yet, the complexities of learning to live with and love others can be among the most challenging tasks we face.
+People think we should intuitively know how to navigate relationships.
+And yet, the complexities of learning to live with and love others are among the most challenging tasks we face.
 When difficulties arise, we can be quick to give up, blame ourselves or others, or feel hopeless about the possibility of change.

 We may feel trapped and filled with resentment in relationships, and the effects of isolation and loneliness can take a toll on our personal mental health.
 This risk may be especially sharp for people whose relationships are not seen as valid or valuable by the communities around them.